nnazo/announcements-bot/README.md

 * `!notifyCompletedSerials`
   - The channel the message is received in begins receiving completed serialization messages

+* `!notifyVolumeOneReleases`
+  - The channel the message is received in begins receiving volume 1 release messages

 * `!removeNewSerials`
   - The channel the message is received in stops received new serialization messages

 * `!removeCompletedSerials`
   - The channel the message is received in stops receiving completed serialization messages

+* `!removeVolumeOneReleases`
+  - The channel the message is received in stops receiving volume 1 release messages

 * `!off`
   - Turns the bot off